VeronicaPim/VeronicaPim/README.md

 Hi!
 I'm Veronica.
-I'm about to graduate from Carnegie Mellon with my BS.

-I will be attending the University of Michigan this fall for my PhD !!
-Go Blue !! 💙💛
+I have a Bachelor's Degree from Carnegie Mellon and I am a PhD student at the University of Michigan.

 I care about minority representation in software engineering, specifically focusing on women and people with disabilities.
 I mainly work on accessibility research, but I'm also interested in: